cesarbrancalhao/OdinProject/Foundations course/README.md

-## Foundations course repository
+## Foundations course
-Introduction to Git, Linux, IDE's and code editors, foundations of HTML, CSS and Flexbox, JS fundamentals and tools, DOM manipulation and introduction to Node.Js.
+An introduction to:
+- Git
+- Linux
+- IDE's and code editors
+- Foundations of HTML, CSS and Flexbox
+- JS fundamentals and tools
+- DOM manipulation
+- Introduction to Node.Js.